 Kim Lemmon has been a member of the Ohio’s Country Journal staff since 1999.
 She is currently the manager editor.
 This position requires her to position the advertisements and articles in each issue.
-She also is required to write a weekly blog and oversee the “Horse Sense” section of the paper.
+She is also required to write a weekly blog and schedule advertisements on the website.

 Kim graduated from The Ohio State University in 1999 with a major in Agricultural Communications and a minor in Equine Science.
-Kim and her husband, Mark, reside in Morrow County.
+Kim and her husband, Mark, reside in Marion County.

 Kim has owned horses since she was a child and has been involved in many aspects of the horse industry since that time.
 From 2002 until 2010, Kim operated her own riding lesson program that included coaching 4-H members, adults and a college equestrian program.
 She is also a former 4-H horse judge.

 Despite the gloomy and cold weather Equine Affaire drew crowds to the Ohio Expo Center.
 There was plenty of shopping, demonstrations and learning opportunities, but my favorite part of the event was seeing the draft and miniature six-horse hitches.
 Watching horses around the 18-hand height and horses just more than 30 inches performing similar maneuvers [...]Read More

 When browsing the Internet and Facebook, I often see advertisements in which people are looking for a miniature horse for their children.
 The advertisements often read similar to this: “In search of a miniature horse for my young child.
 My child is a beginner.
 We need a very safe horse that leads and rides and [...]Read More